Tiny Lisp Computer

-Now select the ATmega328p (external 16 MHz clock) on the Board submenu and upload the program to the ATmega328 using a suitable ISP programmer such as the Tiny AVR Programmer Board; see ATtiny-Based Beginner's Kit.
+Select the MiniCore ATmega328 option, set Clock to External 16 MHz, and upload the program to the ATmega328 using a suitable ISP programmer such as the Tiny AVR Programmer Board; see ATtiny-Based Beginner's Kit.

 Here's the whole Tiny Lisp Computer program: Tiny Lisp Computer Program.

 For help with using uLisp on the Tiny Lisp Computer visit the uLisp Forum.

 The main limitation of the Tiny Lisp Computer is the amount of memory available for programs.
 To provide more memory an ideal next step would be to base it on an ATmega1284, which has 16 Kbytes of RAM and 4 Kbytes of EEPROM.
 For more information see Using the ATmega1284 with the Arduino IDE.

 10th September 2016: Added an example of interfacing via I2C.